asingam2017/fa18-516-11/paper/paper.md

-clouds ofer operational efciency and total control. *Hybrid cloud approach* gives best of both public and private cloud oferings: infrastructure scalability, deployment and monitoring tools, data locality, industry regulations, zero-changes to the existing appli- cations or develop with cloud-native mindset - API Gateways in combination of Micro-Services.
+clouds ofer operational efciency and total control. *Hybrid cloud approach* gives best of both public and private cloud oferings: infrastructure scalability, deployment and monitoring tools, data locality, industry regulations, zero-changes to the existing applications or develop with cloud-native mindset - API Gateways in combination of Micro-Services.
 Cloud Foundry is an open PaaS with ability to extend and collaborate with other private and public cloud systems.
 It can co-exist with other PaaS and IaaS platforms,